Skip to main content

 The best party games for your sports-loving kids

-First up, the warm-up, of course!
-Have an adult dress up as the coach and lead the kids in some useful and some silly stretches.
-Play upbeat music to pump them up (Jock Jams, anyone?).
-The coach gives the partygoers tips for the games ahead and ends the introduction with a cheer for the birthday kid.
+Have an adult dress up as the coach and lead the kids in some useful and silly stretches.
+Play upbeat music to pump them up.
+The theme from Rocky is a timeless choice.
+Then, have the coach give the partygoers tips for the games ahead before concluding with an introduction with a cheer for the birthday guy or gal.

 A child getting a soccer ball for their birthday.

-Kickball games
+Kickball

 Kickball is a classic for a reason.
 It’s easy to set up in your yard or at a playground.
 Stick with the classics or mix it up.
+Kickball is also the perfect sports party game to play with kids of all ages.
+Even teens will come out to play a round of kickball.

 For continuous kickball, have four balls and a large container.
-Place the container (a bucket works well) where the pitcher will stand.
+Place the container or bucket where the pitcher stands.
 You’ll need to set up an extra base by the home plate.
 One will be for kicking and the other will be for scoring.
 First, the team that will be kicking lines up at the kicking plate, and the pitcher rolls the first ball.
-Once the first ball is kicked, the kicker starts running the bases and the pitcher keeps pitching to the next player(s) in line.
+Once the first ball is kicked, the kicker starts running the bases and the pitcher keeps pitching to the next player in line.

 Simplify the game by putting only one base at the second-base mark.
 Instead of running all the bases, the kicker runs from home plate to the solo base and back home.
 The kicker is permitted to stay at the base if they need to during their play, but they have to run when their next teammate kicks.

 Another good twist to traditional kickball is to add in an activity at each plate.
-These range from something simple like jumping jacks or push-ups to something a little more complicated like repeating a tongue twister or answering sports-trivia questions.
+These range from something simple like jumping jacks or push-ups to something a little more complicated like repeating a tongue twister or answering sports trivia questions.

 Soccer games